 How long a sudden headache takes to reach its maximum intensity

-What triggers the headache, what makes it worse, and what relieves it
+What triggers the headache (for example, whether it occurs only when standing), what makes it worse, and what relieves it

 Other questions may include